matrix-org/matrix-hookshot/docs/setup/jira.md

 </section>

-You will need a Atlassain account with the ability to use the developer tools in order to create the app.
+You will need a Atlassian account with the ability to use the developer tools in order to create the app.

 You'll first need to head to https://developer.atlassian.com/console/myapps/create-3lo-app/ to create a "OAuth 2.0 (3LO)" integration.